 Diamond Creek Farm began as a vision to create a breeding operation that focuses on influential bloodlines and producing only quality horses for the sale ring and the racetrack.
 True to our vision, Diamond Creek Farm has firmly established itself by producing champions and standing high-caliber, sought-after stallions.

 At Diamond Creek, we strive to provide each breeder with exceptional service, and we are here to guide you through every step of the breeding process.
 With the excellent lineup of studs in our stallion barn and loyal support from you, the breeder, Diamond Creek continues to be “A Cut Above.”

 Sam’s love for horses began at a young age and has become a lifelong passion.
-In 2017, she earned a Bachelors of Science in Animal Science with a minor in Equine Science from Penn State.
-While at Penn State, she was the manager of the annual Penn State Equine Science Showcase & Quarter Horse Sale, president of the Collegiate Horseman’s Association at Penn State, and was a member of the Horse Judging Team and Western Equestrian Team.
-She came to Diamond Creek during the 2019 breeding season and provides customer service, office assistance, and logistics associated with semen orders.
-In the off season, Sam provides the valuable support needed in the office, along with client support and booking contract paperwork.
-When Sam is not working, she enjoys spending time with her husband, two horses, and dog, Nelly.
+In 2017, she earned a B.S. in Animal Science with a minor in Equine Science from Penn State.
+While at Penn State, she was heavily involved in their equine program.
+She started at Diamond Creek during the 2019 breeding season as an Administrative Assistant.
+In her current role as Office Manager, she helps manage the day-to-day operations in the office, as well as, provide client support for breeding and sales.
+One of her favorite parts of her job is seeing owners/breeders share pictures of their foals that she helped facilitate the bookings and semen orders for.
+When Sam is not working, she enjoys spending time with her husband, Colby, horse, Chance, and two dogs, Nelly and Flicka.